Miles Magister Mk.I R1849 (5), 15 E.F.T.S., RAF Kingstown

 There is a brief mention of the crash in the unit records, but no an accident report appears to exist for the aircraft.
 The incident is reported in the logbook of Eugeniusz Guziak, there is also local recall of the crash.
 The aircraft came down at 19:05 hours on 10th December 1941 and LAC Guziak was uninjured and taken to the farm of Mr Ted Turnbull at Bewshaugh, a special constable.

 Bill Steel, who at the time of the crash lived at the neighbouring farm of Willowbog, recalls the crash of an open cockpit aircraft in the High Long House area and was taken to see it by his father.
-He recalls that the aircraft had been brought down from the fells to the farm and it was awaiting collection and he was lifted into the cockpit by a member of the recovery crew.
+He recalls that the aircraft had been brought down from the fells to the farm.
+It was awaiting collection when he was lifted into the cockpit by a member of the recovery crew.

 The only surviving document relating to the aircraft is the Form 78, otherwise known as the aircraft movement card, which records the aircrafts movement between units and records any damage it suffered.
-This document confirms that the aircraft had suffered damage in an accident, although the date is given as 17th January 1942.
-However, this is likely the date that the aircraft damage was assessed, and this would fit with Bill Steel’s recollections of the aircraft being recovered some weeks after the crash.
+This document confirms that the aircraft had suffered damage in an accident on 17th January 1942.
+This however relates to a crash involving LAC Elmes who also became lost in poor visibility and made a forced landing.
+It seems likely that R1849 suffered only minor damage that wasn’t worth recording, or that it was put down in an area where a successful landing was possible.

 The Crash Site